Breakout-X/web-breakout/rules/TERMS-OF-USE.md

     a.
 Cookie Policy

-        By using this site, you agree to allowing our cookies.
+        By using this site, you agree to allow cookies.
+        You can go into your account settings to edit what cookies are running after logging in to Web-Breakout.
         Performance and Data cookies are required to be allowed.
-        We onlu keep cookie data for website performance, project loading, and your preferences in settings.
+        We only keep cookie data for website performance, account verifcation and session, project loading, and your preferences in settings.

     b.
 Project Policy

+        Creating a project must comply with the Laws in place and the RULES document.
         See RULES.md for details on project content.

     c.
-WebSocket (Online Server) policy
+Online Servers policy

-        Projects by default run on the same WebServer that this gitsite is running on.
+        Projects by default run on the same WebServer that this website is running on.
         However, WebSockets can be used for similar, but very different thigs.
         -----------
         Projects may run on a WebSocket that is allowed in scope of the program.
         However, projects MAY NOT abuse the WebSocket in ways such as the following:
-            Using hidden invalid ASCII characters,
+            Using hidden invalid ASCII (Unicode) characters,
-            Running image/svg/font codes of images that have previously been banned, Unfiltered chat, (filtered chat however is fine), Credit cards and more.
+            Running applications that are not already packaged within the project, Attempting to edit data on external Websites, Running any kind of embed or iframe, Payment transactions,
+            Unfiltered Chat areas other than the already created Comments section on your project.
         See RULES.md for more details.

     d.
 RULES